Danijel-Korent/RISC-V-emulator/README.md

 # RISC-V-emulator
-A small exercise to learn RISC-V instruction set.
+A small exercise to learn the RISC-V instruction set.
 The end goal is to boot an MMU-less version of the Linux Kernel.

 I'm writing it in Python to explore the "problem space" i.e. understand the RISC-V platform.
-After I Finish the project in Python, I will use it to learn Rust by rewriting this project in Rust.
+After I finish the project in Python, I will use it to learn Rust by rewriting this project in Rust.
 So in the end there will be two versions of the emulator - one written in Python and the other in Rust

 I'm also writing a blog post about each implemented instruction, and will put links here when the blog is ready.

 ## Current status

-The emulator successfully:
-* loads the device tree from .dtb file, and loads the kernel image from the OS image
-* boots the Linux kernel, executes it up to the start of PID 1
-* executes user-space code up to until the first syscall (for the curious: it's an "ioctl").

-I'm currently working on fully implementing the instruction "ecall" and privilege mechanics of the RISC-V CPU.
+The emulator successfully loads kernel image and device tree binary, and boots Linux up to the shell prompt.
+Since the input is not yet implemented, the emulator exits after the shell prompt gets outputted.

+TODO:
+ * UART Input

 ## Running the emulator